 Fractl’s study found that journalists tend to prefer statistic-based subject lines.
 After all, they immediately imply that your media pitch features some unique data, and help journalists assess what kind of story they can use this data for before even opening your email.

 #4.
-Maximize the Value of Your Pitch Body
+Maximize the Value of Your Media Pitch Body

 If the journalist opened your email, consider half the battle won.